Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROTOTYPE.md

 	<li> Main Class <ul>
 		<li>Methods<ul>
 			<li>void setup(): sets up the board, size is 800, 800 with each square being 100x100</li>
-			<li>void draw(): draws a new board and places pieces in respective positions, updates canCastle for each king, rook</li>
+			<li>void draw(): draws a new board and places pieces in respective positions, updates canCastle for each king, rook.
+Also checks if any pawns can be promoted.
+If so, calls pawnPromotion() and sets pawnPromoting to true. (pawnPromotion will have drawn the screen before this) If pawnPromoting is true, remove the pawn from the ArrayList pieces and add a new piece of the type the player selected in the position of the pawn. </li>
 			<li>boolean gameOver(): checks if any opposing side has been checkmated or if it is a stalemate (i.e. if no pieces canMove() && inCheck -> checkmate, else if no pieces canMove() -> stalemate)</li>
+			<li>void pawnPromotion(): draws a selection screen for which piece to promote the pawn to</li>
 		</ul></li>
   		<li>Instance Variables<ul>
 			<li>ArrayList<Piece> pieces</li>
+			<li>boolean pawnPromoting</li>
 		</ul></li>
   	</ul></li>